The Texas Instruments SimpleLink™ Wi-Fi® CC3200 LaunchPad™ development kit is an easy and cost effective way to get started with connected devices.

 In order for your device to securely talk to Xively it needs credentials that it will use to authenticate itself as a valid device within your account.

-All devicesand look for your sample CC3200 device.
+- Go to Devices > All devices and look for your sample CC3200 device.
 Click on its name.

 A file named